fvictorio/slippy/README.md

 # Configuration

-Slippy's configuration lives in a `slippy.config.js` file that exports a configuration object.
-If your project uses CommonJS, the content of the file should look like this:
+Slippy's configuration lives in a `slippy.config.js` file that exports a configuration object:

 ```js
 module.exports = {